-Behavioral health provider: Professionals who diagnose behavioral health, substance use and intellectual and developmental disabilities conditions and provide treatment.
+Behavioral health provider: Professionals who diagnose mental health disorders, substance use disorders and intellectual /developmental disabilities (I/DDs) and provide treatment.

-Health plan: A group of doctors, hospitals and other health care professionals.
+Health plan: A group of doctors, hospitals and other health care providers.
 They work together to give you the health care you need.
+This includes physical health, behavioral health and medicine.
 To learn more, go to Get answers.

 NC Medicaid Direct: North Carolina’s health care program for Medicaid beneficiaries who are not in health plans.
 It includes care management by Community Care of North Carolina (CCNC), the primary care case management entity (PCCMe) for physical health services.
 Six Local Management Entity-Managed Care Organizations (LME-MCOs) coordinate services for a mental health disorder, substance use disorder, intellectual/developmental disability (I/DD) or traumatic brain injury (TBI).